Ted Haggard: Sex and drug scandal

-Cornered by his voicemail to Mike Jones requesting methamphetamine, Haggard told the press, "I bought it [methamphetamine] for myself but never used it.
+Cornered by his voicemail to Mike Jones requesting methamphetamine, Haggard told the press, "I bought it [methamphetamine] for myself, but never used it.
 I was tempted but I never used it."
-Haggard claimed he bought the methamphetamine but threw it away, and added that he had never met his accuser.
+Haggard said that he had bought the methamphetamine but then thrown it away, and added that he had never met his accuser.
 Jones volunteered to take a polygraph test on a KHOW radio show hosted by Peter Boyles, where Jones first made the allegations.
 However, Jones's responses during the section of the polygraph test about whether he had engaged in sex with Haggard indicated deception.
-The test administrator, John Kresnik, discounted the test results because of Jones's stress and lack of eating or sleeping.
+The test administrator, John Kresnik, discounted the test results because of Jones's stress, and lack of eating or sleeping.
 Regardless, Haggard responded by saying, "We're so grateful that he failed a polygraph test this morning, my accuser did."
 Jones was not asked questions about drug use.
-Jones expressed doubt that he would retake the test, saying "I've made my point.
+Jones expressed doubt that he would retake the test, saying: "I've made my point.
 He's the one who has discredited himself.
 He should admit it and move on."

-Due to the scandal, Haggard went on administrative leave from New Life, saying, "I am voluntarily stepping aside from leadership so that the overseer process can be allowed to proceed with integrity.
+Because of the scandal, Haggard went on administrative leave from New Life, saying, "I am voluntarily stepping aside from leadership so that the overseer process can be allowed to proceed with integrity.
 I hope to be able to discuss this matter in more detail at a later date.
 In the interim, I will seek both spiritual advice and guidance."

-On November 2, 2006, senior church officials told Colorado Springs television station KKTV that Haggard had admitted to some of the claims made by Jones.
+On November 2, 2006, senior church officials told Colorado Springs television station KKTV that Haggard had admitted some of the claims made by Jones.
 In an e-mail to New Life Church parishioners sent on the evening of November 2, Acting Senior Pastor Ross Parsley wrote, "It is important for you to know that he [Haggard] confessed to the overseers that some of the accusations against him are true."

-Haggard admitted that he had purchased methamphetamine and received a massage from Jones, but denied using the drugs or having sex with Jones.
+Haggard admitted that he had bought methamphetamine and received a massage from Jones, and denied using the drugs and having sex with Jones.

-As it became apparent that at least some of the claims were true, some evangelical leaders such as Pat Robertson and Jerry Falwell sought to distance themselves and downplay Haggard's influence on religious conservatives, his connections to the Bush administration, and the importance of the NAE.
+As it became apparent that at least some of the claims were true, some evangelical leaders, such as Pat Robertson and Jerry Falwell, sought to distance themselves from Haggard, and to downplay his influence on religious conservatives, his connections to the Bush administration, and the importance of the NAE.